Stellar halos tracing the assembly of ultra-faint dwarf galaxies

 \section{Introduction}

 Dwarf galaxies have been extensively observed in the Local Group, where more than 70 objects have been detected as satellites orbiting around the Milky Way (MW) and Andromeda \citep{McConnachie:2012}.
-Among these satellites, the Ultra-Faint Dwarf galaxies \citep[UFDs; $\rm{M} \lesssim 10^5 \unit{M_\odot}$,][]{simon:2019} are dominated by ancient, $>10 \unit{Gyr}$ \citep{Brown:2012, Gallart:2021}, and very metal-poor stars \citep{Kirby:2008, Spite:2018} and, similarly to the classical dwarf spheroidal galaxies, have little to no gas mass \citep[e.g.,][]{Westmeier:2015}.
-The observed properties of UFDs, which include the metallicity distribution function and the fraction of carbon-enhanced metal-poor stars \citep[CEMP-no, e.g.,][]{Lai:2011,Yoon:2019} strongly support the idea that UFDs are the living relics of the first star-forming mini-halos \citep[e.g.,][]{Ricotti:2005,salvadori:2009,Jeon:2017,Rossi:2024}, which form before the end of Reionization and are hosted by $10^6-10^7 \unit{M_\odot}$ dark matter halos.
-Their early formation and low mass make them the best candidates to host first stars' descendants \citep[e.g.,][]{Salvadori:2015,Magg:2018, Rossi:2024} and the perfect laboratories to study the effects of feedback processes on galaxy formation \citep[e.g.,][]{Jeon:2015,agertz:2020,gutcke:2022}.
-Moreover, UFDs are the most dark matter-dominated stellar system known, with mass-to-luminosity ratios $M/L > 100 \unit{M_\odot/L_\odot}$, and their study is expected to play a key role in understanding the nature of dark matter \citep[e.g.,][]{Bullock:2017, Strigari:2018, battaglia:2022}.
+Among these satellites, the ultra-faint dwarf galaxies \citep[UFDs; $\rm{M} \lesssim 10^5 \unit{M_\odot}$,][]{simon:2019} are dominated by ancient, $>10 \unit{Gyr}$ \citep{Brown:2012, Gallart:2021}, and very metal-poor stars \citep{Kirby:2008, Spite:2018} and, similarly to the classical dwarf spheroidal galaxies, have little to no gas mass \citep[e.g.,][]{Westmeier:2015}.
+The observed properties of UFDs, which include the metallicity distribution function and the fraction of carbon-enhanced metal-poor stars \citep[CEMP-no, e.g.,][]{Lai:2011, Yoon:2019} strongly support the idea that UFDs are living relics of the first star-forming mini-halos \citep[e.g.,][]{Ricotti:2005, salvadori:2009, Jeon:2017, barnes_hierarchical_1986}, which formed before the end of reionization and are hosted by \commenta{$\sim 10^6-10^8 \unit{M_\odot}$ dark matter halos.} Their early formation and low mass make them the best candidates to host the first stars' descendants \citep[e.g.,][]{Salvadori:2015, Magg:2018, Rossi:2024} and perfect laboratories in which to study the effects of feedback processes on galaxy formation \citep[e.g.,][]{Jeon:2015,agertz:2020,gutcke:2022}.
+Moreover, UFDs are the most dark-matter-dominated stellar systems known, with mass-to-luminosity ratios of $M/L > 100 \unit{M_\odot/L_\odot}$, and studying them is expected to play a key role in helping us understand the nature of dark matter \citep[e.g.,][]{Bullock:2017, Strigari:2018, battaglia:2022}.